pureskillgg/docs/docs/datascience/old/datascience-faq.md

 ### What do I need to use the developer tools?

-The minimum [tutorial requirements] are [Python] and [uv].
+The minimum [tutorial requirements] are [Python] and [Poetry].

-### Which version of Python do I need?
+### Can I use any version of Python?

-The tutorial skeleton requires **Python 3.14 or newer**.
-The libraries themselves, `dsdk` and `csgo-dsdk`, support 3.11 and newer, so you can use them from an older project if you need to.
+No.
+For the best experience, we recommend using the latest version of Python 3.9

-To install an isolated Python version, [uv] can do it for you with `uv python install`. [pyenv] for Linux and Mac, or [pyenv-win] for Windows, also work.
+To install an isolated Python version, we recommend [pyenv] for Linux and Mac, or [pyenv-win] for Windows.

+Version 3.10 may work, but many libraries are still lagging behind on full support, which means installing dependencies may take longer, require additional build tools, or fail.
+Additionally, Python 3.10 is not yet supported by all cloud providers, including AWS Lambda.
+When 3.10 has wider adoption, we will officially support it, but for now we only test on 3.9.

-### Why do I need to use uv to install dependencies?
+### Why do I need to use Poetry to install dependencies?

-uv guarantees each project runs in an isolated environment with pinned dependencies.
+Poetry guarantees each project runs in an isolated environment with pinned dependencies.
 This is the only way to ensure reproducible tests and builds.
-Earlier versions of the tutorial used [Poetry]; the projects moved to uv and the lock files are no longer compatible.

 You can try to use an alternative Python package manager, but we cannot offer support.